OfficeDev/open-xml-docs/docs/getting-started.md

 ms.date: 11/01/2017
 ---

-# Getting started with the Open XML SDK 2.5 for Office</td>
+# Getting started with the Open XML SDK 2.5 for Office

 The Open XML SDK 2.5 for Office simplifies the task of manipulating Open XML packages and the underlying Open XML schema elements within a package.
 The classes in the Open XML SDK 2.5 encapsulate many common tasks that developers perform on Open XML packages, so that you can perform complex operations with just a few lines of code.